 Things You'll Need

-- Directory of plasma centers
+- Directory of Plasma Centers

-- Healthy blood
+- Healthy Blood

-- Transportation to plasma center
+- Transportation to Plasma Center

-- Photo identification
+- Photo Identification

 You can locate plasma centers using online directories.
 The best known website belongs to www.bloodbanker.com.
-You can search by state, company names, or by ZIP code at their website.
+You can search by state, company names, or by zip code at their website.

-To begin the donation process, blood is drawn through a single-use tube that is connected to an automated system.
-Only the most needed component is donated, while the remainder is returned to the donor’s body.
-This process can take from about one to three hours, depending upon height, weight and the amount of plasma being donated.
+To begin the donation process, blood is drawn through a single use tube which is connected to an automated system.
+Only the most needed component is donated while the remainder is returned to the donor’s body.
+This process can take from about one to three hours dependent upon height, weight, and the amount of plasma being donated.

 While the automated system is operating, plasma centers often play music or provide television or DVD viewing to make the time go by faster.
-Plasma donors may experience short-term side effects such as lightheadedness and numbness or tingling of the lips, fingers or nose.
+Plasma donors may experience short-term side effects such as lightheadedness and numbness or tingling of the lips, fingers, or nose.